-The utility post-processing TDM (TRANSVMT) produce hourly, seasonal and day-of-week specific, on-road vehicle, directional link VMT and speed estimates.
+The TRANSVMT utility post-processes TDM output to produce hourly, seasonal and day-of-week specific, on-road vehicle, directional link VMT and speed estimates.
 The TRANSVMT utility processes a TDM traffic assignment by multiplying the link volumes by the appropriate HPMS, seasonal, or other VMT factors.
 Hourly factors are then used to distribute the link VMT to each hour in the day.
+For non/directional traffic assignments, directional split factors are also applied to produce VMT/volume estimates for each direction of travel.